REstoration

 • The aluminium gutter rail was re-screwed to the rear of the coach roof;

-Further exterior work, undertaken by myself, included:
+Further exterior work, by myself:

 • The inside of the large side luggage lockers was painted;